-Operating or being in actual physical control.
 In most states, a motorist can be convicted of a DUI without actually putting the car in motion.
 All that's required is that the motorist was "operating" or "in actual physical control" of the vehicle.
 So, depending on what state you live in, being arrested and convicted of a DUI might be possible for just sleeping in a car while drunk.
 In just a few states—California being one—the prosecution must prove actual driving to get a DUI conviction.

-(Read about DUI defenses related to the "driving" element.)
+Because state laws vary, DUI defenses related to the "driving" element vary by jurisdiction.